Can adults benefit from confidence building activities?

 It depends on your heart for blood, on your lungs for oxygen, and your digestive system for nutrition.

-Making sure that your physiological needs are met on a daily basis is key to optimal physical and mental performance over a long time.
+Making sure that your physiological needs are met on a daily basis is key to optimal self love and care; physical and mental performance, over a long time.

 You don’t have to be overly competitive with regard to your fitness endeavors.
 Cycling, running, swimming or going to the gym two to three times a week is sufficient.
 If you’re looking for effective home exercise regimes, check out Felix Harder’s science based body weight workout course.